 This warranty is in addition to other rights and remedies available at law.
 Our goods come with guarantees that cannot be excluded under the Australian Consumer Law.
 You are entitled to a replacement or refund for a major failure and for compensation for any other reasonably foreseeable loss or damage.
 You are also entitled to have the goods repaired or replaced if the goods fail to be of acceptable quality and the failure does not amount to a major failure.
+(Roadside service is not covered by the warranty.
+A faulty battery can not always be determined at first inspection, further testing may be required.)

 Using electronic battery testers